PINTO0309/yolov9mit/README.md

 # n, t, s, c, e
 VARIANT=n
 BATCHSIZE=8
-# The higher the model's performance, the more accurate the evaluation will be if the upper limit of
+# The higher the model's performance, the more accurate the evaluation will be
-# the number of detections is set to a larger value.
+# if the MAXDET value (the upper limit of the number of detections) is set to a larger value.
+# The default value is 1,000.
+# yolo/config/task/validation.yaml
 MAXDET=5000

 uv run python yolo/lazy.py \